-One of the most endearing qualities of Labrador Retrievers is that they remain very puppy-like long after they've reached adulthood.
+One of the most endearing qualities of Labrador retrievers is that they remain very puppy-like long after they've reached adulthood.
 The downside is that their energy level and tendency to get into mischief continues well into adulthood as well.
 Therefore, it pays to have behavior management tools handy.
-Some management tools to keep in mind:

-- Crate train your Labrador so he doesn't have the run of the house when you're not there to supervise
+- Crate train your Labrador so it doesn't have the run of the house when you're not there to supervise

-- Provide your Lab with a variety of interesting toys and chews to keep him from getting bored.
+- Provide your Lab with a variety of interesting toys and chews to keep it from getting bored.